YHKok/tp/docs/UserGuide.md

 ### Editing a session : `editsession`

-Edits an existing session of a person in the address book.
+Edits an existing session of a person in EduConnect.

 Format: `editsession INDEX d/DAY ti/TIME nd/DAY nti/TIME`